- Not a substitute for professional veterinary help.

 We may never know with 100% confidence the exact reason for our cats going wild with zoomies after a visit to their litter box.
 It’s fun to think about, though.

 There is one thing we do know for sure.
-Cats are highly entertaining—both intriguing and hilarious.
+When our cats engage in this highly entertaining behavior, they are both intriguing and hilarious.